jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

 ********************************************************************************************
-how to remove a directory and all its contents
+how to remove a directory and all the things in it
 ********************************************************************************************

 * I try to remove ``doe`` and all its children and their children